LiliaFramework/Lilia/docs/docs/libraries/lia.menu.md

 ## Overview

 The menu library offers convenience functions for building simple context menus.
-It supports nested options and automatically positions them on screen.
+It supports nested options whose callbacks execute when selected and automatically positions the menu on screen.
---[[--
-Entity menu manipulation.

-The `menu` library allows you to open up a context menu of arbitrary options whose callbacks will be ran when they are selected from the panel that shows up for the player.
-]]
----

 ### `lia.menu.add(opts, pos, onRemove)`